sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

 2) To get controlled atmosphere, stop all containers except eventd, database & telemetry and monit.
 3) Stop eventd & telemetry; clear stats for events; start both; Pause a second for stabilization.
 3) Publish N messages where N > (TELEMETRY's max Q size * 2)
-4) Pause an secind to ensure telemetry could receive all.
+4) Pause an second to ensure telemetry could receive all.
 5) Stop receiver via SIGHUP.
 6) Verify stats to have non-zero value for missed_by_slow_receiver